Burning Man: "Leave No Trace" policy

-[t]he number of items per plot in the City consistently increased over the 2006 to 2009 ...
-Although the observed trend was not statistically significant, regression analysis indicated that the predicted trend explained over 97% of the variance in the data.

 While fire is a primary component of many art exhibits and events, materials must be burned on a burn platform.
 From 1990 through 1999, burning was allowed to take place directly on the surface of the playa, but this left burn scars (fired pinkish clay-like playa surface).
-When it was finally determined that they did not dissipate with the annual winter rains and flooding, in 2000, the organization declared that fires had to be elevated from the playa surface for its protection.
-When it was discovered by two of the founders of the Friends of Black Rock / High Rock (Garth Elliott and Sue Weeks) and BLM Winnemucca district director Terry Reid that burn scars from prior sites (numbering 250) still remained, they were finally eradicated in 2000 by the DPW clean up crew headed by Dan Miller.
+When it was determined in 2000 that the burn scars do not dissipate with the annual winter rains and flooding, the organization declared that fires had to be elevated from the playa surface for its protection.

+When it was discovered by two of the founders of the Friends of Black Rock / High Rock (Garth Elliott and Sue Weeks) and BLM Winnemucca district director Terry Reid that burn scars from prior sites (numbering 250) still remained, they were eradicated in 2000 by the DPW clean up crew headed by Dan Miller.

 On the last day of the event, public shared burn areas are prepared for participants to use.
-It is an ongoing educational process each year to inform the public not to burn toxic materials for the protection of the environment and participants.
+It is an ongoing educational process each year to encourage participants to protect the environment and other participants by not burning toxic materials.

-Even gray water is not to be dumped on the playa, and used shower water must be captured and either evaporated off, or collected and carried home with participants or disposed of by roving septic-pumping trucks, which also service RVs.
+Even gray water is not to be dumped on the playa.
+Used shower water must be captured and either evaporated off or collected and carried home with participants or disposed of by roving septic-pumping trucks, which also service RVs.
 Methods used for evaporating water often include a plastic sheet with a wood frame.

 The Bureau of Land Management, which maintains the desert, has very strict requirements for the event.
 These stipulations include trash cleanup, removal of burn scars, dust abatement, and capture of fluid drippings from participant vehicles.
 For four weeks after the event has ended, the Black Rock City Department of Public Works (BRC – DPW) Playa Restoration Crew remains in the desert, cleaning up after the temporary city in an effort to make sure that no evidence of the event remains.

+In spite of the event's clean up policies, Pershing County Sheriff Jerry Allen has stated that each event "typically leaves a fair amount of detritus littered across the desert".
+He said that the leftover trash, including abandoned vehicles, was particularly heavy after the 2023 event.

+Lawsuit against geothermal energy exploration

+In 2023, Burning Man filed a lawsuit against exploration of geothermal energy, a renewable green energy source, in the Nevada desert.
+Subsequently, county commissioners rescinded a permit for the geothermal energy exploration, putting the project indefinitely on halt and potentially scuttling it all together.
+The Burning Man organization celebrated the move.